 60% x $ 70,000 = $ 42,000 / year

 You may contact TRS at (800) 352-0650 to request a benefit estimate be mailed to you.
-You may also generate a benefit estimate online by following the TRS Benefit Estimate Instructions found in the Resources section.
-The following documents are also avalable in the Resources section: TRS Member's Guide, TRS Retirement Checklist, and What to Do When Retiring.
+You may also generate a benefit estimate online by following the TRS Benefit Estimate Instructions found on the Resources page at effinghamschoolsbenefits.com/resources.

 Additional information is available here: https://www.facebook.com/trsgeorgia/.